 “There are long wait lists across the province for child and youth mental health which is placing a strain on mental health service providers, hospitals, and the families turning to them for care…immediate and increased investments towards the support of young people with mental illness are needed.
 We can’t continue with the status quo.”

 In short, it’s important that we do what we can to bring about some much-needed change… and it usually starts with a conversation.

 In episode three of our Children’s Mental Health Week series, we speak with Patti Rantala from Thunder Bay, who shares her experience with children’s mental health and navigating the mental health system.
-She shares why it’s important that we remember that Ontario’s a vast and diverse province that needs very different solutions depending on where you find yourself in it!
+She shares why we must remember that Ontario’s a vast and diverse province needing very different solutions depending on where you find yourself in it!

 In collaboration with Children’s Mental Health Ontario, I present Chatting with Casey’s Children’s Mental Health Week, 2019 Episode Three—Toronto Isn’t Everything: Mental Health Across the Province.